offchan42/name-nation-classifier/README.md

 # name-nation-classifier
-Given a person name as a text, predict his/her nation
+Given a person name as a text, predict his/her nation (using Deep Learning, of course!)